p2r3/ppmod/README.md

 ```squirrel
   ppmod.onauto(script, onload)
 ```
-The `script` may be provided as either a string of single-line VScript, or a function.
+The `script` may be provided as either a string of VScript, or a function.
 The `onload` argument is optional (`false` by default), and when set to `true`, calls the provided script on not only the initial map load, but also any save file loads.

 This function is essential for almost any gameplay modding, and will often appear at the top of many ppmod scripts, as most entities are not accessible until the map has fully loaded.
 In single-player, this means waiting for the `logic_auto` entity to fire.
 In networked co-op games, this function also waits for the remote player (P-body) to fully connect before calling the script.